 Serving all of Clark County Including the Las Vegas, North Las Vegas, Henderson, Overton, Moapa Valley, Mesquite, and Laughlin Areas

-If you are seeking a protection order from the court because you are the victim of harassment, stalking, or domestic violence, then contact the attorneys at Mills, Mills & Anderson to discuss your case.
-The attorneys at Mills, Mills & Anderson are experienced in helping the victim of these serious crimes.
+If you are seeking a protection order from the court because you are the victim of harassment, stalking, or domestic violence, then contact the attorneys at Mills & Anderson to discuss your case.
+Our Las Vegas Protective Orders Lawyers are experienced in helping the victim of these serious crimes.
 We can help you with filing the protection order applications, navigating through the court-related procedures, and creating a safety plan.
 We can also explain the pros and cons of seeking the order of protection because these orders should be reserved for the most serious of cases.
 For less serious cases, we can help you understand important alternatives to seeking a protection order.

 As experienced family law lawyers in Las Vegas, we can also help you with all of the other aspects of your case involving child support, child custody and the division of property in a divorce case.
 If a temporary protection order against domestic violence, stalking or harassment was filed against you – then visit our Information Center for the Respondent in a TPO Case.